You'll only need the following to get started:

 cd storywise

-Make sure to update the environment variables in the docker-compose file with new values relevant for your setup:
+Make sure to update the environment variables in the docker-compose file (or (env file)https://docs.docker.com/compose/environment-variables/set-environment-variables/#use-the-env_file-attribute) with new values relevant for your setup:

 Then run: